PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 Yarlin unfurled a long, clawed finger and gestured to Clara's left.
 A sparking, spiralling song of harmony filled the air.
 The scents of fresh flowers filled the atmosphere around her, as her bright, cherry-pink hair tumbled down to her muddy, bare feet.
 Clad in a dress made from winter leaves, the pink-haired eladrin woman with eyes that sparkled like gemstones appeared next to her.
 "By me, my pixie."
 Titania, queen of the fae, had appeared in the flesh.

 It wasn't ordinary for such godly beings to appear in the mortal realm, but as Clara looked around, she realised that there was very little of the mortal realm left in her surroundings.
-Long dais' holding important looking few were around her.
+Long dais' holding important looking fey were around her.
 Important and decorated members of the seelie court were staring at her with terrible, otherworldly gazes.
-Swirling purple mist and miasma whirled about the courtyard.
+Swirling purple mists and miasma whirled about the courtyard.
 The only beings out of place were herself, from the mortal realm and Yarlin, from the Nine Hells of Baator.

 Across from where Clara stood alongside Yarlin and Titania, were three large, wooden benches.
 Behind these benches were three creatures, on the left a small, bespectacled fey creature with a long nose, that Clara recognised as some form of bookish goblin.
 On the right was a bored looking, pale-skinned devil that she knew as a Wretch.
 In the middle was a creature with no distinct form, a swirling cloud of ancient energy.
+The ancient symbol of Ao decorated the benches.

 "You stand before a tribunal of three," the bookish goblin spoke.
 "One fey, one abyssal, and one neutral adjudicator.
 Do you all accept the authority of this court?
 Any objections?"

 Clara looked up at the judges in quiet silence, and looked to Titania and Yarlin in turn.
 They remained quiet.
 Yarlin's respectful silence seemed strange to her, but she guessed this was part of his strategy.

 "Alright," the goblin adjusted his spectacles, and lifted a large sheet of paper, that almost seemed bigger than his head.
 The crinkling papers shuffled loudly.
 "We are here to settle the matter of the contract between Queen Titania of the Fey and her musician, the mortal violinist Clara Steibelt.
-Also here is a counter patron, the devil pirate Yarlin of Dis.
+Also here is a contesting patron, the devil pirate Yarlin of Dis, to speak as barrister for the signee.
 Is this who you all are?"
 Yarlin and Titania nodded silently, and Clara remained quiet, feeling her fingers curl into a small ball.

 "As this is a fey contract..." the goblin judge continued, "by tradition, I, the fey judge will be asking the questions.
 Now my understanding is that Clara has refused to play her violin for more than six months?"

-"That is correct," Titania responded calmly.
+"That is correct," Yarlin responded calmly.

 "And in exchange for her playing the violin she was supposed to have been awarded fey powers, is that correct?"
 His voice came out, biting the wind.